Justice League (Superman, Batman, Wonder Woman, Aquaman, The Flash, Cyborg) | Shazam | Other Superheroes

 - Finger Poke of Doom: Due to his Super Strength, a single small finger push is enough to propel a metal barrel as if it was an empty beer can.

 - Flying Brick: He possesses the ability to fly and he has the Strength of Hercules.
+The "flying" part took a while to kick in, though.

 - Genius Bruiser: He holds both the Wisdom of Solomon and the Strength of Hercules.